EN

 (Global Health Plan)

-Psychiatric treatment, where it is medically necessary for you to be treated as a daypatient or inpatient to include room & board and all treatment costs related to the psychiatric condition:
+Psychiatric treatment, where it is medically necessary to be treated as a daypatient or inpatient to include room & board and all treatment costs:

 Any psychiatric treatment overnight in hospital and as a day-patient for 5 days or more will need pre-authorization.
 Benefit will not be paid unless pre-authorization has been provided.

-(Paid in full * Up to a combined limit of 60 consultations each policy year)
+Fully covered up to a combined limit of 60 consultations each policy year.

 Cigna